menu

 Hamilton real estate is some of the most expensive in Georgia, although Hamilton house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Hamilton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hamilton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hamilton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hamilton is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hamilton who work in healthcare (12.54%), office and administrative support (12.43%), and food service (7.77%).

-Hamilton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hamilton is a great place for families with children to consider.
+First of all, many other families with children live here, making Hamilton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hamilton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hamilton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small city, Hamilton doesn't have a public transportation system that people use for their commute.
+Hamilton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hamilton in 2022 was $28,728, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,912 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.